ZhichengZhou-1/rails_friends/README.md

 # Friends list app

-This is a demo project for my capstone class
+This is a demo project for my capstone class.